jmwyds/MMM-WordOfTheDay/README.md

 # MMM-WordOfTheDay
-Magic Mirror Module to show the Word of the Day from Merriam Webster's dictionary
+Magic Mirror Module to show the Word of the Day from Merriam Webster's dictionary.
+This module does NOT require the user to enter any external API keys or secrets.
+The status of this project is WIP nearing completion.
+It is a fairly simple module, but I am still working through some edge cases.
+Enjoy!

 # Screenshot
 ![Image of Word of the Day Module](wotdPic.png)